Upper-atmospheric lightning: Gigantic jets

 Where blue jets are believed to initiate between the upper positive charge region and a negative screening layer directly above this region, gigantic jets appear to initiate as an intracloud flash between the middle negative and upper positive charge regions in the thundercloud.
 The negatively charged leader then escapes upward from the cloud toward the ionosphere before it can discharge within the cloud.
-Gigantic jets reach higher altitudes than blue jets, terminating at 90km.
+Gigantic jets reach higher altitudes than blue jets, terminating at 90 km.
 While they may appear to be visually similar to carrot-type sprites, gigantic jets differ in that they are not associated with cloud to ground lightning and propagate upward from the cloud at a slower rate.

 Observations

 On September 14, 2001, scientists at the Arecibo Observatory photographed a gigantic jet—double the height of those previously observed—reaching around 70 km into the atmosphere.
-The jet was located above a thunderstorm over an ocean, and lasted under a second.
+The jet was located above a thunderstorm over an ocean, and lasted less than a second.
 The jet was initially observed to be traveling up at around 50 km/s at a speed similar to typical lightning, increased to 160 and 270 km/s, but then split in two and sped upward with speeds of at least 2000 km/s to the ionosphere where it then spread out in a bright burst of light.

 On July 22, 2002, five gigantic jets between 60 and 70 km in length were observed over the South China Sea from Taiwan, reported in Nature.
 The jets lasted under a second, with shapes likened by the researchers to giant trees and carrots.

 On November 10, 2012, the Chinese Science Bulletin reported a gigantic jet event observed over a thunderstorm in mainland China on August 12, 2010.
 "GJ event that was clearly recorded in eastern China (storm center located at 35.6°N,119.8°E, near the Huanghai Sea)".

 On February 2, 2014, the Oro Verde Observatory of Argentina reported ten or more gigantic jet events observed over a thunderstorm in Entre Ríos south.
 The storm center was located at 33°S, 60°W, near the city of Rosario.

 On August 13, 2016, photographer Phebe Pan caught a clear wide-angle photo of a gigantic jet on a wide-angle lens while shooting Perseid meteors atop Shi Keng Kong peak in Guangdong province and Li Hualong captured the same jet from a more distant location in Jiahe, Hunan, China.

 On March 28, 2017, photographer Jeff Miles captured four gigantic jets over Australia.

 On July 24, 2017, the Gemini Cloudcam at the Mauna Kea Observatory in Hawaii captured several gigantic jets as well as ionosphere-height gravity waves during one thunderstorm.